 One of our most colourful attractions is our stunning Dazzle Ferry, created by Sir Peter Blake, as part of the First World War commemorations.
-The Dazzle Ferry (Snowdrop) is currently undergoing essential maintenance work and is due back in service during December 2016.
+Find out when the Dazzle Ferry is on the River Mersey.

 The eye-catching dazzle design is in honour of the patterns that were first used on vessels in World War One.
 They worked by ‘baffling the eye’ and making the ships difficult to target.
 Each ship’s pattern used unique colour and monochrome designs – to avoid making classes of vessels recognisable to enemy U-boats and aircraft.